 Delta sorts all flyers into eight boarding groups based on ticket type, loyalty status, and more.
-Here’s a look at what these groups are and who is in them, in order of who boards first to the unlucky lasts.
+Here is a look a the order of boarding as well as who falls into which groups:

 - Sky Priority: See “Who Is Eligible to Get SkyPriority?”

 - Main Cabin 1: See “Who Is Eligible to Be in Main Cabin 1?”

 - Main Cabin 2:* Passengers with Main Cabin tickets.

 - Main Cabin 3: Passengers with Main Cabin tickets purchased at T, X, or V fares (these are deeply discounted Main Cabin fares—read more about Delta Air Lines Exception Fares here).

 - Basic Economy: Passengers with Basic Economy tickets.

 Main Cabin (called Premium Economy with some airlines) is the flight class above Basic Economy, but only the Main Cabin 2 boarding priority class is designated for these customers (unless they have a loyalty status that bumps them into a higher tier).

 Who Is Eligible to Get Sky Priority?